nwdigitalradio/n7nix/deviation/README.md

  -l, --length
         length of tone in seconds, default 30
  -d, --debug
-        set debug flag for more verbose console output -h, --help
+        no arg, set debug flag for more verbose console output -h, --help
         no arg, display this message
 ```